melekboran1602/gul-ticaret-marshall/README.md

 Through this project, I practiced:

--Structuring a website with HTML
+- Structuring a website with HTML
--Creating responsive layouts with CSS
+- Creating responsive layouts with CSS
--Implementing interactive features with JavaScript
+- Implementing interactive features with JavaScript
--Organizing content into categories
+- Organizing content into categories
--Working with images and external links
+- Working with images and external links
--Using Git and GitHub for version control
+- Using Git and GitHub for version control
--Deploying a website with GitHub Pages
+- Deploying a website with GitHub Pages

 The project represents one of my first steps toward turning foundational programming knowledge into practical projects.

 ## 🚀 Live Website

-Website:
+**Website:**
 https://melekboran1602.github.io/gul-ticaret-marshall/

 ## 👩‍💻 Developer